web-archive-group/ELXN42-Article/elxn42.md

 ![tweet times](tweet-times.png)

 This does not necesasarily mean that between LAC and our research group that we captured all tweets.
 Driscoll and Walker have shown substantial differences in what is captured using Twitter's commercial Gnip service versus the streaming API.[9]
-While the #elxn42 hashtag never exceeded the hard limit of 1% of all tweets enacted using the streaming API – which comes into play if the volume of tweets you are downloading exceeds 1%, common in cases such as high-profile events (the Paris shootings or an American presidential debate) - there is still a chance that some content was not collected.
+While the #elxn42 hashtag never exceeded the hard limit of 1% of all tweets enacted using the streaming API – which comes into play if the volume of tweets you are capturing exceeds 1%, common in cases such as high-profile events (the Paris shootings or an American presidential debate) - there is still a chance that some content was not collected.

 ### How do you collect?

 Collecting tweets is very straight forward.
-Once you install twarc, can collect tweets using the Twitter Stream and Search APIs:
+Once you [install and configure twarc](https://github.com/edsu/twarc#install), you can collect tweets using the Twitter Stream and Search APIs:

 Search API: `twarc.py --search "#elxn42" > elxn42-search.json`